Stewart Lee

 Stewart Graham Lee (born 5 April 1968) is an English comedian.
 His stand-up routine is characterised by repetition, internal reference, and deadpan delivery.

 Lee began his career in 1989 and formed the comedy duo Lee and Herring with Richard Herring.
 In 2001, he co-wrote and co-directed the West End hit musical Jerry Springer: The Opera, a critical success that sparked a backlash from Christian right groups who staged a series of protests outside its early performances.
 In 2011, he won British Comedy Awards for Best Male Television Comic and Best Comedy Entertainment Programme for his series Stewart Lee's Comedy Vehicle.
 He has written music reviews for publications including The Sunday Times.

-In 2009 The Times referred to Lee as "the comedian's comedian, and for good reason" and named him "face of the decade".
+In 2009, The Times referred to Lee as "the comedian's comedian, and for good reason" and named him "face of the decade".
 In 2012, he was placed at No. 9 on a poll of the 100 most influential people in UK comedy.
 In 2018, The Times named him as the best current English-language comedian.

-Early life
+Early life and education

 Stewart Graham Lee was born on 5 April 1968 in Wellington, Shropshire.
 He was adopted as a child and grew up in Solihull, West Midlands.
 His adoptive parents separated when he was four, and he was raised by his mother.
-He attended the Solihull School on a part scholarship, and received what he calls a "waifs and strays bursary" because he was adopted.
+Lee was privately educated at Solihull School on a scholarship, and received what he calls a "waifs and strays bursary" because he was adopted.
 He participated in the school's mountain-walking club, which went on regular excursions to Snowdonia; the original members of the grindcore band Napalm Death also took part.
 As a teenager, Lee suffered from ulcerative colitis, which he has said caused significant weight loss and made him look "cadaverously thin".
 He has described how at the age of 16, he was "doing a lot of reading, going to gigs, buying records and listening to the John Peel show".
-He later read English at St Edmund Hall, Oxford, graduating with a 2:1.
+He later read English at the University of Oxford, where he was a undergraduate student at St Edmund Hall, Oxford graduating with a Upper second class degree.